St. Mary's College, Hyderabad: Students and alumni

-Varun Tej, Vaisshnav Tej, Vishwak Sen, Rajive Dhavan, Rana Daggubati, Naina Jaiswal, Aruna Budda Reddy and Heroshini Komali have studied in this institution.
+Varun Tej, Niharika Konidela, Vaisshnav Tej, Vishwak Sen, Rajive Dhavan, Rana Daggubati, Naina Jaiswal, Aruna Budda Reddy and Heroshini Komali have studied in this institution.
 Many celebrities and political leaders have their children studying in St Mary's College.
 Over two hundred international students registered through the Osmania University Foreign Relations Office also study here.

 St Mary's College is known for its thrust on student activities and student leadership.
 The student council of the college provides leadership to the student initiatives on campus.
 Ms Sai Saburi Duddela and Mr.Gunra Varun are the current president and vice president of the student council respectively.
 Student clubs, some focusing on co-curricular activities and some on extra-curricular activities, thrive on campus, and organise competitive and non-competitive events round the year.
 There are fifteen student clubs on campus.
 In addition, the National Service Scheme also has its unit on campus.